-Trademark rights are essential assets for businesses operating in Tanzania and Zanzibar.
-They play a vital role in brand protection, commercial growth, and market positioning.
-These rights can be commercialized through licensing and assignment.
-This is subject to specific legal frameworks established under national legislation.
+Trademark rights are valuable commercial assets for businesses operating in Tanzania and Zanzibar.
+Beyond brand protection, trademarks can be strategically commercialized through licensing or fully transferred through assignment.

 Trademark Licensing in Tanzania: Use by Registered Users